mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/06-union-and-intersection-types/index.md

 ```

 We can see that the autocomplete information for the first value suggests that it's
 a string.
-This is because, regardles of whether this happens to be the specific `"success"`
+This is because, regardless of whether this happens to be the specific `"success"`
 or `"error"` string, it's definitely going to be a string.

 The second value is a bit more complicated -- only the `name` property is available to us.
-This is because, both our "user info object, and instances of the `Error` class have a `name`
+This is because, both our user info object, and instances of the `Error` class have a `name`
 property whose value is a string.

 Let's also look at our previous example involving `{1,2,3,4,5} | {2,4,6,8}` and consider how these `AND` and `OR` type operators describe the set of possible values, and the assumptions we can make about any given value in the set